RickofManc/bury-books/README.md

 <br/>

 ### Nice To Have:
-[x] No use of CSS frame work
+- [x] No use of CSS frame work
-[x] Avoid the use of JavaScript to display the mobile burger menu [x] Push the task to a public repository to document your commit history [x] Cross-browser compatible - please comment which browsers you've tested on.
+- [x] Avoid the use of JavaScript to display the mobile burger menu
+- [x] Push the task to a public repository to document your commit history.
+- [x] Cross-browser compatible - please comment which browsers you've tested on.
 This has been tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari.
-[x] Tests for your code.
+- [x] Tests for your code.
 Lighthouse testing as part of the Chrome Developer Tools has been undertaken with the following initial results.
 The amber 75% for Best Practices is as a result making requests from local host to HTTPS.
 This has occurred due to the nature of this task and would not be identified in production.

 <p align="center">
     <img src="readme-images/lighthouse-testing-results.png" alt="website page testing results"/>
 </p>

+Code validation tests have also been performed:
+* HTML document has been checked by the W3 Validator with no errors or warnings to show.
+* The single style sheet passed the W3C CSS Validation Service without error.
+* The JavaScript code was passed through the JSHint.com service without a major error being identified.